We may earn income from links in this post. Please read this Disclosure for details.

 Le Taha’a Island Resort and Spa These are the overwater bungalows of your dreams complete with glass-bottomed floor and private decks with steps into clear waters.

-Tikehau Pearl Beach Resort Although it might be tempting to opt for one of the overwater bungalows, your best bet is one of the beach bungalows if you’re looking for a luxurious stay.
-They come with AC, an indoor/outdoor washroom and a private deck with a dreamy hammock.
+Tikehau Pearl Beach Resort: Although it might be tempting to opt for one of the overwater bungalows, your best bet is one of the beach bungalows.
+They come with AC, an indoor/outdoor washroom and a private deck with hammock.

 Air Tahiti Nui: Air Tahiti Nui flies direct from Los Angeles International Airport (LAX) to Faa’a International Airport in Papeete, Tahiti. www.airtahitinui.com